 “But there’s a reason the tragedy in Tucson gave us pause.
 Amid all the noise and passion and rancor of our public debate, Tucson reminded us that no matter who we are or where we come from, each of us is a part of something greater– something more consequential than party or political preference.”

 He’s prepared to play to the gallery with comments resonant of his earlier glories:

 “I believe we can.”

 The word “dream” appeared 12 times in his speech.
-An American Dream speech.
-He used the phrase to link in with the shattered dreams of one of the victims of the Tucson shooting and then the realised dreams of real everyday Americans.
-With his title, “Winning the Future“, this speech was future rich, not dwelling on the past or the bitterness of the past.
+Was this An American Dream speech?
+Maybe, because he used the phrase to link in with the shattered dreams of one of the victims of the Tucson shooting and then the realised dreams of real everyday Americans.
+With his title, “Winning the Future“, this speech was future rich, not dwelling on the past or indeed, the bitterness of the past.